 - Reload the manager and restart the timer after editing the timer file or an override.

-- Enable and start the timer immediately when it should begin waiting now and on later boots.
+- Enable the timer and start it immediately when it should wait now and return after reboot.

-enable creates the install symlink for future boots, and --now adds the immediate start in the same command.
+enable creates the install link for future boots, and --now adds the immediate start in the same command.

-- Disable and stop the timer immediately when it should neither wait now nor start again at boot.
+- Disable the timer and stop it immediately when it should neither wait now nor return after reboot.

 $ sudo systemctl disable --now cache-prune.timer Removed "/etc/systemd/system/timers.target.wants/cache-prune.timer". $ systemctl is-enabled cache-prune.timer disabled $ systemctl is-active cache-prune.timer inactive

-When a timer has no [Install] section it is static, so it can still be started manually or by another dependency but cannot be enabled or disabled directly.
+A timer with no [Install] section is static, so it can still be started manually or by a dependency but cannot be enabled or disabled directly.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.